 Make a MESS

 If you’re feeling adventurous, do what a friend of mine did recently.
-She shared a parasailing experience over Pensacola Beach with her two daughters, arranged through Radical Rides.
+She shared a parasailing experience over Pensacola Beach with her two daughters.
 She said they enjoyed seeing Santa Rosa Island and the Gulf Breeze peninsula from high in the sky.
-She also recommended bringing along a waterproof camera, plus extra cash to tip the boat driver and deck hand.
+She also recommended bringing along a waterproof camera, plus extra cash to tip the boat driver and deckhand.
 If heights aren’t your thing, don’t worry.
-Radical Rides rents wave runners, pontoon boats, kayaks and paddleboards, too.
+Other fun water activities include wave runners, pontoon boats, kayaks and paddleboards.

 About a 20-minute drive east of Pensacola Beach, you will find the Gulf Breeze Zoo.
-A pair of Caracal kittens, born this spring, is the newest addition to the Gulf Breeze Zoo family.
-With these and hundreds of other animals throughout the 50-acre park, families will enjoy strolling through the exhibits, learning about the various creatures and, if you are so inclined, feeding a few of them.
+At over 50 acres, families will enjoy strolling through the exhibits, learning about the various creatures and, if you are so inclined, feeding a few of them.
 We purchased giraffe food and budgie feed sticks for a small fee inside the zoo.
-A favorite, must-do part of our visits to the zoo is the train ride, which canvases a good portion of the park, enabling you to see hippos, gorillas and other animals as you ride along.
+A favorite, must-do part of our visits to the zoo is the train ride, which canvases a good portion of the park, enabling you to see hippos, gorillas, and other animals as you ride along.
 Train tickets are sold separately from zoo admission.
 You’ll enter and exit the zoo through a gift shop offering animal-themed gifts.
-Food and drinks are sold within the zoo, as are stroller, wagon and wheel chair rentals.
+Food and drinks are sold within the zoo, as are stroller, wagon, and wheelchair rentals.